kcghost/busyrc/NixOS.md

 lightdm
 -------

-The default display manager lightdm doesn't work either, some other issue.
+The default display manager lightdm doesn't work either, some other issue is happening.

 dhcpcd
 ------